How are Bee and Wasp Stings Different?

 Treating Bee and Wasp Stings

+Sometimes things don’t go your way, and you or someone else ends up with a nasty wasp or bee sting.
 If you need to treat a bee sting, it’s important to remove the entire stinger as soon as possible.
 This can be done as easily as with a pair of tweezers.
 Afterward, you should wash the area with soap and water before covering it with a warm compress.
 From that point on you may experience itching and mild swelling, both of which can be relieved by mild painkillers and hydrocortisone cream.

 But what do you do if you get stung by a wasp?
 Wasps don’t leave behind a stinger, which is why they’re able to sting as much as they’re able.
-Aside from that, you can treat a wasp sting in the same way you do a bee, by washing the area with soap and water and applying an ice pack to sooth pain and swelling.
+Aside from that, you can treat a wasp sting in the same way you do a bee, by washing the area with soap and water and applying an ice pack to soothe pain and swelling.

 With bees and wasps, stings should normally result in mild pain and irritation for a short duration of time.
 If you or someone you know experiences symptoms that are particularly severe, you shouldn’t hesitate to seek immediate medical attention.